 Happy summer everyone!!

-- 1 quart homemade (freshly churned directly from the ice cream maker) or very soft store-bought vanilla bean ice cream
+- 1 quart very soft store-bought vanilla bean ice cream or homemade ice cream (see Note 1 below)

 - 12 oz "good" chocolate (any kind you'd like - milk, semi-sweet, bittersweet, or a combination of any of them - I used 8 oz milk and 4 oz bittersweet)

-- 6 oz graham crackers, crushed into pieces (try making this DIY version!)
+- 6 oz graham crackers, crushed into about pea-sized or smaller pieces (try making this homemade version!)

 - Roast the marshmallows: Feel free to roast your marshmallows over a real fire or over an open flame of a gas stove.
 I felt the fastest way to roast a whole bunch of marshmallows at one time is under the broiler so...Turn the oven broiler on, position the top rack in the second position from the top of the oven, and line a large baking sheet with a piece of parchment paper.
 Scatter the marshmallows on the baking sheet and pop the baking sheet in the oven.
 Watch the marshmallows carefully - they will burn easily!
 Roast the marshmallows, turning them every couple of minutes with a pair of tongs to ensure you've roasted all of the sides and the centers become very soft.